shcho-isle/web-monitor/README.md

 Website Monitoring Tool
 =======================
 - Run `maven-install` script to compile application and build `war` file.
+Or use `web-monitor.war` from project's root.

 - Path to URL properties files: `/src/main/resources/urls/`